flexseth/bioboxfinal/README.md

 ### Dev environment
 - Create a new WordPress dev environment in Local
-- Right click the dev environment and select Open Site Shell
-- Navigate to the plugins directory of this install
+- Navigate to the plugins directory of this install in terminal
 - `git clone` the block repo
 - `cd` into the repo directory
 - `npm install` to install dependencies
 - `npm start` - package block files

-### Create Users, Posts, tests
-In Local, right click the site you have installed the plugin on.
-Select Open Site Shell.
-From thecommand line, enter the following commands to generate your three users.
-Please note these commands will not work in the normal filesystem, you must go to the Site Shell in Local (which should load in Terminal)

-##### Create an administrator for your site
-`wp user create --user-login="Software Engineer II candidate" --user-email="hireme@wpengine.com" --role="administrator" --user_pass="password" --display_name="Captain Admin" --description="Applicant for Software Engineer II at WP Engine"
-`
+- **Note**  don't use local for this part...
+- -- Please use your terminal, VS Code's integrated terminal..
+- -- For some reason Local had package problems...

 ##### Create Nathan Rice via wp-cli
 `